szaumoor/ZSTweaks/README.md

 **Component 1538:** Make jewelry and other items meant to be sold more valuable

 This improves the value of all necklaces, rings, and gems that are not magical in nature (no passive or active traits of any sort).
-The component allows increases of 25%, 50%, 75%, 100%, 125%, 150%, 175%, and 200% to these items.
+The component increases the value of those by 50% by default.
+However, this is fully customizable.
+Check the ZSTweaks/**INSTALL_OPTIONS.txt** file if you want to customize this.

 **Component 1539:** Make classes other than arcane and divine spellcasters able to use scrolls freely